I am an Extra class amateur radio operator in Kearney, Nebraska.

 You can learn more about me and what I get up to outside of amateur radio, and see my other projects at my personal website!

-Being a relatively new ham with tight budget, my setup is rather meager.
+Being a relatively new ham with a limited budget, my setup is rather modest.
 My shack lives in a detached garage, which is my workshop for all my hobbies.
 It houses my 3D printer, and my general electronics/computer workbench.
 My ham shack lives in the back along one wall where all my gear is set up.
 The garage is insulated and drywalled, and has an electric heater and window AC unit, so I can keep the temperature fairly comfortable year round!

 All of my HF operations from the shack occur on an ICOM IC-7100.
 This is powered by an MFJ 4230MV MightyLite 30A power supply.
 I also use an MFJ 941E tuner between the radio and my primary antenna.
-More on the antennas below!
 The IC-7100 is also capable of VHF/UHF, but doesn't get used for that most of the time.
 Generally, for local VHF nets and occasional contacts off I-80, I use an IC-2100.

-A spare laptop acts as my station computer, resting off to the side, and connecting to a monitor, keyboard, and mouse.
+A laptop acts as my station computer, resting off to the side, and connecting to an external monitor, keyboard, and mouse.
 It also connects via USB to the IC-7100.
 Most of the time, I use Windows 10, but the laptop is configured to dual-boot with Andy's Ham Radio Linux, from KB1OIQ, which I also use sometimes.
 I use Win4ICOM Suite for rig control, and Log4OM 2 as my primary logging program, as well as for a few other handy functions.
-It also has a slew of other ham radio software installed on it for various digital modes, radio programming, and antenna design/analysis.
+It also has a slew of other ham radio software installed on it for various digital modes, radio programming, antenna design/analysis, etc.

 For mobile operations, I have a modest setup in my 2015 Ford Escape.
 I have a 38.5" Nagoya whip on an articulated NMO mount, attached to the left side of the rear hatch.
 This runs to the front of the vehicle to an ICOM ID-800H dual-band transceiver mounted on the drivers side dashboard, and powered directly off the battery via wiring routed through the firewall.
 I am also getting ready to start doing POTA once the weather gets nice again, so I have a (modified) Wolf River Coils SB1000 TIA antenna, and for the time being, I use the IC-7100 for mobile HF when needed, but I eventually hope to have a dedicated HF transceiver for mobile.